What is Scheurmann’s Disease?

 Suggestions for treating Scheurmann’s Disease

-Commencing a postural strengthening and stretching program as advised by one of the osteopaths at PHP.
-You may be referred to a specialist class of Clinical Pilates with Dr Emily Pepper.
+Commencing a postural strengthening and stretching program as advised by one of the osteopaths or physiotherapist at Premier Health Partners.

 Rest for aggravating activity (no prolonged sitting/slouching).